 Even with plenty of weird ways to steal your information, people still don’t expect their identity to fall into the wrong hands while they sit in a cafe or wait at an airport terminal.
 Unfortunately, WiFi is usually highly vulnerable, and an unsecured network can easily be spied on, allowing thieves to see all of your browser activity.
 Try to use only secured WiFi networks with WPA encryption, and avoid entering personal or financial information when using public WiFi.

 Ultimately, there are plenty of strange ways for your identity to be stolen; awareness of these new identity theft methods is your first step in fighting back.
-If you are looking for an identity theft protection service, you can try out Lifelock for 30-days before you buy, and also get 10% off.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.